-July is UV Safety Awareness Month, but it is important to remember skin protection throughout the entirety of the year.
+July is UV Safety Awareness Month, but it is important to be mindful of skin protection throughout the entirety of the year.
 According to the American Cancer Society (ACS), ultra-violet (UV) radiation exposure is the root cause of most skin cancers.

-Here are some tips to help you be smart, while exposed to UV light of the sun during July and all s-ummer months.
+Here are some tips to help you be smart, while exposed to the UV light of the sun during July and the summer months.

-1. Make efforts to wear protective clothing and seek shade
+1. Make an effort to wear protective clothing and seek shade

 2. Use checked and approved UV protection products

 Make sure that the products you use deliver their advertised benefits.
-The products you use must be effective at guarding you from harmful UV radiation and safe to use on you and your family.
+The products you use must be effective at protecting you from harmful UV radiation and safe to use on yourself and your family.

 For instance, the FDA issued many warnings against advertised marketing products, such as Advanced Skin Brightening Formula, Sunsafe Rx, Solaricare and Sunergetic.
 The statement is that they put people’s health at risk by giving consumers a false sense of security that a dietary supplement could prevent sunburn, reduce early skin aging caused by the sun, or protect from the risks of skin cancer.